hashim222/p5-coding-library/README.md

   - **UseClickOutsideToggle:** This component helps collapse a sideNavBar menu by clicking any link within the menu or by clicking outside the menu to collapse it for a smooth UX.
 Which By default, you must click on each link in the sidenavbar menu and then press the hamburger icon again to collapse it.

 ## Deployments

+- ### Set up Project

+  - Create a new workspace by clicking on the `Gitpod` button.

+  - Once the workspace has loaded, run this command on the terminal to create a react app: `npx create-react-app . --use-npm`

+  - You can check whether the app is working by running the terminal command `npm start` once it has been installed.
+Browser should open with the react logo.

+  - Remove the logo import from the top of App.js, and replace the React Header element with a custom `<h1>Hello world</h1>`.

+  - Make sure to include `"engines": { "node": "16.18.0" }` Dependency in the `package.json`, you may not need it, but when I first installed npm react it was missing from my `package.json` file, and I was getting an error when I deployed on the Heroku for the first time.

+  - Confirm the changes have rendered in the browser preview then add these commands to the terminal `git add .`, `git commit -m 'set up react project'` and `git push`.

+  - Go to the `Deploy` tab on Heroku and click on the `Deployment Method` option and select `GitHub`.

+  - Go to `App connected to GitHub` and search for the relevant repository.
+Click `Connect` to connect to that repository.

+  - Go to `Manual Deploy` section and click `Deploy Branch`.
+Click on `build logs` to monitor build and ensure deployment is successful.
+Build is complete when log states `Build succeeded!`.

+  - To view the newly deployed app, click the `Open App` button and you are good to go.

+- ### Final Deployments

 ## Credits